-On April 11, 2018, United Way KFLA, in partnership with the City of Kingston, will conduct the Urban Point-in-Time (PiT) Homeless Count for Kingston, Ontario.
+On April 11, 2018, United Way KFLA, in partnership with the City of Kingston, conducted the Urban Point-in-Time (PiT) Homeless Count for Kingston, Ontario.

-Funded in part by the Government of Canada’s Homelessness Partnering Strategy, Kingston will be one of more than 60 communities across the country to participate in the second nationally coordinated Point in Time (PiT) Count of homeless individuals in any country.
+Funded in part by the Government of Canada’s Homelessness Partnering Strategy, Kingston was one of more than 60 communities across the country to participate in the second nationally coordinated Point in Time (PiT) Count of homeless individuals in any country.

-Having this second data point in 2018 will help our community continue to align resources towards achieving our long-term goal of ending homelessness here in Kingston, and contribute to better understanding any progress being made in communities across the country to end homelessness.
+Having this second data point in 2018 has helped our community continue to better align resources towards achieving our long-term goal of ending homelessness here in Kingston, and contributed to better understanding any progress being made in communities across the country to end homelessness.